plone/training/eggs1.rst

 .. _eggs1-label:

-Write your own addons to customize Plone
+Write Your Own Add-Ons to Customize Plone
 ========================================

 .. sidebar:: Get the code!